jerukobs/Hotel-Booking/README.md

 ## Documentation
 The main purpose is to revamp but __not change__ the Universities prestigious website.
-IT is evident that the website acks a few design elements thus outr choice to redesign the website.
+IT is evident that the website lacks a few design elements thus our choice to redesign the website.
 To improve the experience users have on the website and to engage people.

 ## Project